 Dominic’s Education and Ordination to the Priesthood

 St. Dominic (1170-1221), son of Felix de Guzman and Jane Aza, was born in 1170 in the village of Caleruega, Spain.
 From age 7 to 14 he studied under the tutelage of his maternal uncle, Gumiel d’Izan, but at age 14 he entered the Cathedral School at Palencia, where he devoted 10 years assiduously studying Holy Scriptures and theology.
 His charity was greater than his love for learning.
 At one time, for example, he sold his hand-annotated books to feed the poor.

-Shortly after this he was ordained to the priesthood and the bishop of Osma, Diego Acebo, invited him to join the Cathedral Chapter as a canon regular.
-(In the twelfth century attempts at clerical reform were made by the Church through the development of Cathedral Chapters where the diocesan clergy, following the spirituality of the monastic orders, lived a community life of poverty together with their bishop.
+Shortly after this, he was ordained to the priesthood.
+The bishop of Osma, Diego Acebo, invited him to join the Cathedral Chapter as a canon regular.
+(In the twelfth century, attempts at clerical reform were made by the Church through the development of Cathedral Chapters where the diocesan clergy, following the spirituality of the monastic orders, lived a community life of poverty together with their bishop.
 The members of the community were known as canons regulars.
 They engaged in preaching and parochial life, but their ministry was localized in the diocese where they worked.)